 Abstract submission now closed.

-A programme for the meeting will be made available later in the year.
+A programme for the meeting is now available here.

 Information for those intending to present a poster, with specifications for layout and sizes will be made available.

 The March 2017 meeting includes the Alfred Meyer Memorial Lecture entitled: “The neuropathology of vascular dementia and vascular cognitive impairment” will be delivered by Professor Harry Vinters, Chief of Neuropathology UCLA Medical Center, on Wednesday afternoon.